 Theorem 7.13.
-If $\Pi$ is a model of HP5, then, fixing any two points in $\Pi$ as 0, 1, there are first order formulas defining $<, +, \times$ such that $\langle \ell, <, +, \times \rangle$ is an ordered field.
+If Π is a model of HP5, then, fixing any two points in Π as 0, 1, there are first order formulas defining $<,+,\times$ such that $\langle \ell,<,+,\times \rangle$ is an ordered field.

 Methodology 7.14.
 Definition 2.6 showed we could define a coordinate plane over any field.
 Combined with Theorem 7.13, we have a bi-interpretation of fields and planes, described informally in Methodology 11.1 and formally in the Appendix to the supplement.
 This means that the algebraic proofs in high school analytic geometry can (but not easily) be converted to synthetic proofs in first order geometry.
+In particular, the following diagram illustrates how the equation of a line through the origin is immediate from the definition of multiplication.